carwes/OutputControl/README.md

 OutputControl
 =============

-Enables manipulation of templates and there variables right up until the output is rendered.
+Enables manipulation of Twig templates and there variables right up until the output is rendered.